 Other Details & What’s Next

-Additionally, considering it’s so new Samsung hasn’t had a chance to publically test the phone and fix any minor problems or glitches.
-Basically, expect at least 1-2 big software updates in August and September that will improve your experience and fix some of these problems.
+Basically, expect at least 1-2 big software updates in October or November, updates that will improve your experience and fix some of these problems.

 What’s next though?
 That’s Android 9 Pie which Google released in early August.
 Samsung is already busy working on the latest software and all the new features, and we’re hoping for a Galaxy Note 9 Android Pie update before the end of the year.
 When the Note 9 Android 9 update does come, expect some notable new features and several bug fixes.

 For now, enjoy everything that is the Galaxy Note 9.
-It’s one of the best Android phones on the market.
-We recommend getting a case, keeping the screen safe with a screen protector, and maybe buy some official Samsung accessories too.
+It’s one of the best Android phones you can buy.
+We recommend getting a case, keeping the display safe with a screen protector, and maybe buy some official Samsung accessories too.